Hanoi Train Street

 Photo : kenh14.vn

-Hanoi Train Street is the name given to the intersection of Phung Hung and Tran Phu Street, just 10 minutes walk fro, Hoan Kiem lake.
+Hanoi Train Street is situated at the intersection of Phung Hung and Tran Phu Streets, just a 10-minute walk from Hoan Kiem Lake, making it easily accessible for tourists exploring the heart of the city.

 Photo : vietnammoi.vn